2onelab

 Find out more about the most common 3D metal printing processes below with further information about the specific functions.

 With Powder Bed Fusion, metal powder particles are selectively melted together using high-performance lasers (DMLS/SLM) or electron beams (EBM), so that the metal object is created layer by layer.
-We use laser beam melting in our 3D metal printers 2Create and 2Create Plus.
+We use laser beam melting in our 3D metal printers 2Create/2Create Plus and 2Create Desktop.

 Valuation: Powder Bed Fusion is currently the most accurate way to produce 3D components for end products.
 Lengthy, downstream sintering processes are no longer necessary and the component with the optimal density and precision is ready after printing.